-Record of Decision for Proposed Stibnite Gold Project Expected in Q4 2019
+Record of Decision for Proposed Stibnite Gold Project Expected in Q3 2020

 Next Steps in the Regulatory Process

-The next opportunity for public review and comment will come when the agencies release the Draft EIS, which is now anticipated to be in November 2018.
-After the comment period, the USFS and cooperating agencies will produce the Final EIS and a Draft ROD as well as respond to all public comments from the Draft EIS.
-Upon publication of the Final EIS, there will be a short period for objections and resolution before a Final ROD is published.
+The next opportunity for public review and comment will come when the agencies release the Draft EIS, which is currently anticipated to take place Q3 2019.
+After the comment period, the USFS and cooperating agencies would produce the Final EIS and a Draft ROD as well as respond to public comments received on the Draft EIS.
+Upon publication of the Final EIS, there would be a short period for objections and resolution before a Final ROD is published.
 A positive final decision would allow Midas Gold to seek the issuance of the final permits that are dependent on the ROD being issued.

 Stibnite Gold Project Permitting Background

 A detailed presentation on the PRO can be found at www.midasgoldcorp.com.
 Details of previous news releases and technical studies can be found filed under Midas Gold’s profile on SEDAR (www.sedar.com) or at www.midasgoldcorp.com.

 For further information about Midas Gold Corp., please contact: